By Tim Brown

 The premium website builder is simple to use.
 Once you select and customize your template, you can easily make changes with the point-and-click editing tool.
 After you are happy with the results, one mouse click publishes it to the Web.

 Installing applications is ridiculously easy.
 Web Hosting Hub uses Softaculous as its app installer.
 One click and the application is set up and online.

-With this company, you have more control than some other entry-level Web builders give.
+With this company, you have more control than some other top web builder services give.
 The Web Hosting Hub cPanel is the industry standard back-end control mechanism.
 However, if you are not used to working in the cPanel, it may take some time to get used to.
 Again, it is not hard to do, I just shy away from calling it “easy” for the first-time user.

 Web Hosting Hub prices can be somewhat confusing at first glance.
 There are three tiers from which to select: Spark, Nitro, and Dynamo.
 Each tier has a regular price and a special offer attached to it, with the lower price being the default.
 Plans are sold in three-year increments and are set up to auto-bill for renewal.

 The company’s Web design services—starting at about $120—are an add-on feature and not included on the main pricing page.
 For customers paying extra for the Nitro and Dynamo plans, there is a Web design discount reflected in the listed price.
 For an additional $1 per month, you can also buy scheduled data backups performed by the Web Hosting Hub support team.